 For more information on how VCAYA worked with the Rotary to bring clean water to the school CLICK HERE

 Improving the lives of vulnerable children

 HOW YOU CAN HELP

-The school would benefit from the installation of cement floors.
+We poured the floors in two classrooms and would like to finish the 3rd classroom, ramps and veranda in 2020.
 Silver and Judith developed a plan that includes parents and community volunteers to help with the preparation for the floors.
 We are hoping to raise funds for the materials including gravel, sand, cement and masons to oversee the work.